tobiasdigital/blueprints-learn.en/help/blueprints/multi-channel-message-orchestration/batch-messaging.md

 1. Sources / Destinations
     1. Ingest data into Experience Platform using streaming APIs & source connectors
-    1. Configure Azure blob storage destination for use with Campaign
+    1. Configure [!DNL Azure] blob storage destination for use with Campaign

 1. Mobile app deployment
     1. Implement Campaign SDK for Campaign Classic or Experience Platform SDK for Campaign Standard.
 If Experience Platform Launch is present recommendation is to use Campaign Classic/Standard extension with Experience Platform SDK.